nicolelaine/mm-site-revamp/_pages/contribute/validation.md

 ##### How should I be tagging roads?

-Typically, most HOTOSM tasks will request that you follow the <a href="https://wiki.openstreetmap.org/wiki/Highway_Tag_Africa">Highway Tag Africa Wiki</a>.
+Typically, most HOTOSM tasks will request that you follow the <a href="https://wiki.openstreetmap.org/wiki/Highway_Tag_Africa" target="_blank">Highway Tag Africa Wiki</a>.
 This is due to the road conditions in African countries not always corresponding to their economic and social role.
 A road typology should be based on the road importance and not on the surface or the visual appearance of a road.

 ##### Should I just review the task and invalidate or should I finish the task and validate?